SgrAhmet/JavaMain/README.md

 # JavaMain
-## This repo is my personal Java workSpace Area
+### This repository is my personal Java workspace area